WICG/web-printing/README.md

 - The `Printing` interface is a singleton that can be accessed as `navigator.printing`.
   - `Promise<sequence<Printers>> navigator.printing.getPrinters()` enumerates local printers and returns a list of `Printer` objects.
 - The `Printer` interface provides a way to interact with printers: retrieve their properties and capabilities, initiate print jobs, and monitor printer state changes.
-  - `Promise<void> updateAttributes()` implements the `Get-Printer-Attributes` IPP operation that updates `readonly attribute PrinterAttributes attributes` and returns a promise that is settled once the operation completes.
-The subset of supported printer attributes specified in section [5.4 of RFC8011](https://www.rfc-editor.org/rfc/rfc8011#section-5.4).
+  - `Promise<PrinterAttributes> fetchAttributes()` implements the `Get-Printer-Attributes` IPP operation and returns a promise that is settled once the operation completes.
+To reduce the number of printer connections, we offer an additional `PrinterAttributes cachedAttributes()` method within the `Printer` class that is initially populated from the OS cache and then gets updated every time `fetchAttributes()` is invoked.
   - `Promise<PrintJob> printJob(...)` implements the `Print-Job` IPP operation and allows developers to customize the print job via a subset of supported job template attributes specified in section [5.2 of RFC8011](https://www.rfc-editor.org/rfc/rfc8011#section-5.2).
 - The `PrintJob` interface provides a way to interact with print jobs: monitor their state changes and cancel on demand.
   - `void cancel()` can be invoked to attempt to cancel a print job.
-  - `readonly attribute PrintJobAttributes attributes` (and dictionary fields like `job-state`, `job-state-message` and `job-state-reasons`) and `attribute EventHandler onjobstatechange` allow developers to track the job state and wait for its completion.
+  - `PrintJobAttributes attributes()` (and dictionary fields like `job-state`, `job-state-message` and `job-state-reasons`) and `attribute EventHandler onjobstatechange` allow developers to track the job state and wait for its completion.

 ## IPP Mapping